doda25-team16/operation/ACTIVITY.md

 - Yuting: https://github.com/doda25-team16/operation/pull/107 This week I updated the app frontend active_requests decrement logic, and fixed the bugs where Grafana Dashboard could not monitor the difference between versions in continuous experimentation.
 I also updated the deployment.md to include Grafana monitoring.

 ### Week Q2.10 (Jan 26+)
-- Ignas: https://github.com/doda25-team16/model-service/pull/26 https://github.com/doda25-team16/operation/pull/109 moved alerting to Helm, let serve_model set the model directory for preprocessing, and adjustments to docs
+- Ignas: https://github.com/doda25-team16/model-service/pull/26 https://github.com/doda25-team16/operation/pull/109 Split main and canary deployments for app and model.
+Moved alerting to Helm.
+Let serve_model set the model directory for preprocessing, and adjustments to docs.